If you’re staying in Cascais or Estoril for a few days, you may take day trips to other attractive destinations nearby:

 See the Costa da Caparica Tourist Guide

 A drive up the coast from Cascais leads to this former fishing village that’s now a cosmopolitan town after being singled out as Europe’s only World Surfing Reserve.
-There is no public transportation between Cascais and Ericeira, so you do need to rent a car, but if you enjoyed surfing in Cascais, you’ll love riding the waves in Ericeira.
+There is no public transportation between Cascais and Ericeira (you'd have to take a bus from the Campo Grande terminal in Lisbon), so you do need to rent a car, but if you enjoyed surfing in Cascais, you’ll love riding the waves in Ericeira.

 The drive from Cascais to Ericeira is just over 45 minutes.